Holy Week Liturgies Livestreaming from the Co-Cathedral of the Sacred Heart

 Nonetheless, for the Christian the glory of Christ’s Resurrection is reachable only through the mystery of His Passion and Death, which is the focus of meditation for Holy Week.

-In the Archdiocese of Galveston-Houston, in preparation for the Paschal Triduum, the Chrism Mass will be celebrated on Tuesday, April 16 at the Co-Cathedral of the Sacred Heart.
+In the Archdiocese of Galveston-Houston, in preparation for the Paschal Triduum, the Chrism Mass was celebrated on Tuesday, April 7 at the Co-Cathedral of the Sacred Heart.

 At this Mass, in which the priests of the Archdiocese will also gather to renew their promises, the holy oils will be blessed and consecrated.
 These are subsequently sent to parishes and will be used in the upcoming year for the celebration of the sacraments of Baptism, Confirmation, Holy Orders and the Anointing of the Sick.